PHSI-supplements/labs/lab-templates/AddressingLab-full/doc/01-getting-started.md

 >
 > You've settled into a comfortable routine at the Pleistocene Petting Zoo.
 > While your job isn't quite as exciting as that of the saber-toothed tigers' dentist,
-> it still has something new and interesting almost every day.
+> it still has something new and interesting every week.
 >
 > Archie announces that he heard that hand-crafted assembly code can be faster than high-level language code.
 > You try to explain that while this may have been true decades ago,